Goldstar shoes

 Goldstar shoes (Nepali:गोल्ड स्टार जुत्ता) is a brand of shoe produced in Nepal.
 The shoe is popularly tied with the Maoist insurgency in Nepal that continued for a decade.
 During the civil war, anyone seen wearing a pair of Goldstar shoes was enough to wind up in prison accused of being part of the rebel force due to its easy availability and cheapness.

+Segment of Production.
+1.PVC Shoes.
+2.PU Shoes.
+3.G10 Shoes.
 During the war, the army opted to starve the rebels by imposing a blockade that deprived Maoist strongholds of both food and footwear- the Goldstar shoes.